 Anyone who loves to cruise will love this book.
-The Berlitz Cruising & Cruise Ships 2017 is one of the best "general" cruise guides you can buy.
-Author Douglas Ward provides an in-depth review of 295 cruise ships in this cruise guidebook, now in its 32nd year of publication.
-Mr. Ward is certainly a cruise expert--he has worked in the cruise industry for 50 years and averages about 200 days a year on cruise ships.
+The Berlitz Cruising & Cruise Ships 2018 is one of the best "general" cruise guides you can buy.
+Author Douglas Ward provides an in-depth review of 300 cruise ships in this cruise guidebook, now in its 33rd year of publication.
+Mr. Ward is certainly a cruise expert--he has worked in the cruise industry for over 50 years and averages about 200 days a year on cruise ships.
 The guidebook has exceptional information on ships of all sizes and prices, from mainstream to ultra-luxury.
 Mr. Ward believes there is a cruise ship to suit everyone's taste and budget, and he's right.

-- Exquisite details on 295 cruise ships - 1 or more pages on each ship
+- Exquisite details on 300 cruise ships - one or more pages on each ship

-- Excellent advice for planning your first or next cruise with great list of Cruise FAQs
+- Excellent advice for planning your first or next cruise with a great list of Cruise FAQs

 - Authoritative guide to all important cruise ship statistics

-- Superb analysis/comparison of 10 major cruise lines and several smaller cruise companies
+- Superb analysis/comparison of nine major cruise lines and several smaller cruise companies

 - Scoring system is well explained and helps with cruise planning